-To provide a venue where local farmers, producers, artisans and crafters come together to offer a variety of fresh, local produce and locally crafted products directly to the consumer.
-The CFM encourages direct communication between consumers, growers and artisans and fosters social gathering and community building.
+To provide a venue where local farmers, producers, artisans and crafters come together to offer a variety of fresh, local produce, prepared foods and locally crafted products directly to the consumer.
+The CFM encourages direct communication between local producers and consumers, and fosters social gathering and community building.